Clifford-deformed Surface Codes: Discussion

 In this work, we introduced the concept of (random) Clifford deformations of QEC codes and used it to construct \mbox{CDSCs}.
 We observed that for Pauli noise with finite bias $\eta$, random \mbox{CDSCs} over a broad range of parameters outperform carefully constructed translationally invariant codes, such as the XY and XZZX surface codes.
 Thus, the choice of Clifford deformation is an important optimization parameter in QEC that goes beyond the choice of the lattice and its boundaries.
 We expect that exploring spatially non-uniform Clifford deformations, quasiperiodic, or translation invariant ones with bigger unit cells will lead to high-performing QEC codes under biased noise.
 As an example, we provided an explicit derandomized version of one of our high-performance random CDSC family and showed that the high performance is preserved.

 To leverage the benefits of \mbox{CDSCs} into practical universal computation, bias-preserving syndrome measurement circuits, and fault-tolerant logical gates need to be found.
 The statistical mechanics approach to QEC code optimization pursued here should yield similar benefits in the fault-tolerant setting.
 Using equivalence relations under global Pauli permutations, our results establish that the $(0.5,\piyz)$ random \mbox{CDSC}s have a 50\% threshold for noise infinitely biased towards any of Pauli $X$, $Y$, or $Z$ errors (similar to the XZZX surface code).
-We expect such random CDSCs to have favorable performance when the bias magnitude or direction is non-uniform in space, as can occur in experiment \cite{Krinner21}.
-Thus, CDSCs may provide an attractive approach to building scalable quantum computers.
+We expect such random CDSCs to have favorable performance when the bias direction is non-uniform in space while keeping the bias magnitude large i.e., different qubits can be either $X$-biased, $Y$-biased, or $Z$-biased.
+This is more clear if we work in the Heisenberg picture, in which we can consider the Clifford deformation on the noise instead of the stabilizers.
+Our phase diagram then illustrates spatially non-uniform configurations of noise that yield high performance from the CSS surface code.
+Now, consider a random CDSC family, let's say (0.25,0.5), and a noise model with large bias and spatially non-uniform bias directions, instead of the uniform $Z$-biased noise.
+In the Heisenberg picture, this effectively yields a spatially non-uniform noise model acting on the CSS code, that is different from the one given by the parameters (0.25,0.5); in other words, this leads to new effective parameters $(\Pi_{XZ}^{\text{eff}},\Pi_{YZ}^{\text{eff}})$.
+For a wide class of spatially non-uniform configurations of bias directions, these new effective parameters $(\Pi_{XZ}^{\text{eff}},\Pi_{YZ}^{\text{eff}})$ are expected to lie in our high-threshold phase and yield high performance.
+Overall, CDSCs may provide an attractive approach to building scalable quantum computers.